-Prior to my graduate study, I spent several years working as an environmental engineer, designing and monitoring systems used in the cleanup of soil and groundwater pollutants, and writing environmental reports on contaminated sites throughout Southern California.
+Prior to my graduate study, I worked as an environmental engineer, designing and monitoring systems used in the cleanup of soil and groundwater pollutants, and writing environmental reports on contaminated sites throughout Southern California.
 This experience exposed me to the inner workings of environmental policy administration as well as the ways in which language and knowledge are used as tools of both domination and resistance within these spheres.

 I received my Bachelor of Science degree in Engineering from Harvey Mudd College, in Claremont, CA. During my undergraduate education, I was heavily involved with the Claremont Colleges Asian American studies program and worked to create an Asian Pacific Islander mentoring program at Harvey Mudd.
 This work heavily influenced my ongoing involvement in social justice activism related to labor, transportation, immigration, and the environment.

 I was born and raised in, and remain deeply committed to, Southern California’s San Gabriel Valley.

 I have presented my work at various conferences and invited talks, and am in the process of preparing portions of my dissertation for publication.
-At the 2013 Association for Asian American Studies conference, I presented a working paper that highlights some of the research and theoretical frameworks going into my dissertation.
+At the 2013 Association for Asian American Studies Annual Meeting, I presented a working paper that highlights some of the research and theoretical frameworks going into my dissertation.
 A copy of this working paper can be viewed here.
 Other aspects of this research have been presented at conferences for the Association of American Geographers and the Critical Ethnic Studies Association.